JuliaLang/julia/doc/src/manual/methods.md

 When only the type of supplied arguments needs to be constrained `Vararg{T}` can be equivalently written as `T...`.
 For instance `f(x::Int...) = x` is a shorthand for `f(x::Vararg{Int}) = x`.

-## Note on Optional/Default Positional and Keyword Arguments(@id note-default-arguments)
+## Note on Optional/Default Positional and Keyword Arguments(@id man-note-default-arguments)

 There are two styles for setting optional agruments (a.k.a default values).